Supply Chain Research & Engineering

 Prior Firms

-His consulting career began at PricewaterhouseCoopers, where he worked on large-scale ERP implementations and supply chain redesign.
-He subsequently led the supply chain practice at Perot Systems (later acquired by Dell), before founding Poisson Consulting in 2016.
-He has directed programs ranging from enterprise SAP rollouts and greenfield distribution automation to full PMO buildouts and S&OP transformations at nine-figure scale.
+His engineering career began at PricewaterhouseCoopers, where he worked on large-scale ERP implementations and supply chain redesign.
+He was a supply chain leader at Perot Systems (later acquired by Dell), before founding Poisson Consulting in 2016.

 Poisson Consulting is an exclusively referral-based practice.
 Engagements are taken selectively, and every client relationship receives direct involvement from scoping through delivery.